KolevVelyan/trustchain-superapp/debug/src/main/java/nl/tudelft/trustchain/debug/README.md

 ## Walkthrough of Network Debugger

-Our implementation has the following functionalities:
+Our implementation an be found in a [fork of the trustchain-superapp](https://github.com/KolevVelyan/trustchain-superapp) and has the following functionalities:

 ### Network Debugger